 Quitting smoking isn’t just a good idea for your health – it’s a great way to clear the air!
-In honor of Earth Day this Sunday, be part of making the air better for everyone to breathe easier.
-This Monday adds one more reason to your plan to quit smoking, the environment.
+In honor of Earth Day today, be a part of making the air better for everyone.
+This Monday provides an excellent opportunity to think about the effects of smoking on the environment.

 When you sit down to make your quit plan this Monday, consider the environment on your list of reasons to quit smoking.
 Making and distributing cigarettes is hard on the environment.
 Growing tobacco uses an abundance of pesticides.
 Over 600 million trees are cut down a year to grow tobacco.
 And have you ever asked yourself what happens to cigarette butts?
 It’s the most littered item in the world.
 4.5 trillion cigarette butts are dropped every year.